Successions

 Our succession attorney in St. Tammany Parish also represents heirs and legatees involved in open and ongoing succession litigation.
 We will ensure that the rights of the heirs and legatees are protected and that the succession is administered in accordance with Louisiana Law.

-If you need legal representation to help with succession litigation, Lindsey S. Olsen, Attorney at Law is here for you.
+If you need legal representation for succession litigation, Lindsey S. Olsen, Attorney at Law is here for you.
 Call us at (985) 256-3553 at any time for a consultation.

 Meet Attorney Olsen